AdobeDocs/experience-manager-65.en/help/assets/assets-workflow.md

 ## Auto-start a workflow to process assets conditionally {#auto-execute-workflow-on-some-assets}

 Administrators can configure workflow to automatically execute and process assets based on pre-defined conditions.
-The functionality is useful for line of business users and marketers, for example, to create custom workflow on specific folders.
+The functionality is useful for line-of-business users and marketers, for example, to create custom workflow on specific folders.
 Say all assets from an agency's photoshoot can be watermarked or all assets uploaded by a freelancer can be processed to create specific renditions.

-For a workflow model, users can create a workflow launcher that launches it.
+For a workflow model, users can create a workflow launcher that executes it.
+A workflow launcher monitors changes in the content repository and executes the workflow when the pre-defined conditions are fulfilled.
 Administrators can provide access to marketers to create the workflows and configure launcher.
 Users can modify the default [!UICONTROL DAM Update Asset] workflow to add the extra steps required to process specific assets.
-The workflow executes on all newly uploaded assets, so use one of the following approaches to limit the execution of the extra steps on specific assets:
+The workflow executes on all newly uploaded assets.
+Use one of the following approaches to limit the execution of the extra steps on specific assets:

 * Make a copy of the [!UICONTROL DAM Update Asset] workflow and modify it to execute on a specific folder hierarchy.
 This approach is useful for a few folders.
 * The extra processing steps can be added using an [OR split](/help/sites-developing/workflows-step-ref.md#or-split) as conditionally applicable to as many folders as required.